keypom/keypom-docs/docs/Cookbook/drops/NEAR.md

 :::

 ## Creating a Simple Drop
-A drop is the fundemental building block of Keypom.
+A drop is the fundamental building block of Keypom.
 It is a collection of access keys that all share the same properties.
 A simple drop allows you to send $NEAR by sharing those access keys in the form of a linkdrop.

 <Tabs>
 <TabItem value="SDK" label="Keypom JS SDK🧩">